viktor-nikolov/MicroBlaze-DDR3-tutorial/README.md

 > **Warning:** I experienced that **AXI Quad SPI doesn't run well at 200 MHz**.
 In another design of mine, which uses AXI SPI, I had to clock the Master AXI interfaces of perif_interconnect at 90 MHz to get AXI SPI working reliably (MicroBlaze and its side of Slave AXI interfaces on perif_interconnect worked OK on 200 MHz).
 > As always, "the golden rule" applies here: If things don't work, lower the frequency.

+- MicroBlaze Reference Guide [UG984](https://docs.xilinx.com/v/u/en-US/ug984-vivado-microblaze-ref) says in [Table A-1](https://docs.xilinx.com/pdf-viewer?file=https%3A%2F%2Fdocs.xilinx.com%2Fapi%2Fkhub%2Fdocuments%2Fb4L~AnnQ0FpZ9cXl7XWkdA%2Fcontent%3FFt-Calling-App%3Dft%252Fturnkey-portal%26Ft-Calling-App-Version%3D4.2.26%26filename%3Dug984-vivado-microblaze-ref.pdf#G8.235415), that max. frequency of MicroBlaze on Artix 7 (the chip used on the Arty A7 board) is 267 MHz.
+However, 267 MHz is probably a best-case scenario with MicroBlaze of minimum complexity (no caches, all options set to minimum).
+  The 200 MHz I used is obviously not in an "overclocking range".
+  However, after the implementation, you will see a critical warning: "[Timing 38-282] The design failed to meet the timing requirements."
+The reason is a negative setup slack on the intra-clock paths of signals withing the MicroBlaze.
+  It is generally not good to have a negative setup slack.
+The design presented here worked well in all my tests, but we are "pushing our luck".
+  If you want to be 100% on the safe side, reduce the main clock clk_wiz_0.clk_out1 to  100 MHz.
+All timing warnings will disappear and all slacks will be positive as they should.

 - It's OK that the ram_interconnect has the Master interface running on 81.25 MHz and Slave interfaces running on 200 MHz.
 One of the AXI Interconnect features is providing a bridge over two different clock domains.
   The overall throughput is, of course, limited by the slower of the clocks.